MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-change-replication.md

    |-|-|
    |Company Name|Select the company you want to filter on or select *All** to filter on all companies that are included in the cloud migration.
 Select **Per database tables** to filter on only tenant-level tables that on aren't specific to a company.|
    |Table Name|Find tables whose names contain the text that you enter, making it easier to find the related tables.|

+   To view a history of changes done with the timestamps so you can see when the change to the properties was made

 ## Next steps